bobbingwide/ebps-meetings/readme.txt

 == Changelog ==
+= 0.0.2 =
+* Changed: Added logic to load events and format the output #1

 = 0.0.1 =
 * Added: main plugin file with first version of the shortcode #1
 * Changed: Remove h2 heading, Add View Calendar link #1